abrasive/shairport/README.md

 pi         983  0.0  0.7   4912  3256 ?
 Ss   08:00   0:00 /lib/systemd/systemd --user
 pi@raspberrypi ~ $
 ```
-whereas on a system without `systemd` -- presumably using System V --  (this is a from a Raspberry Pi running Raspbian Wheezy) , you'll get nothing:
+whereas on a system without `systemd` – presumably using System V – (this is a from a Raspberry Pi running Raspbian Wheezy) , you'll get nothing:
 ```
 pi@raspberrypi ~ $ ps aux | grep systemd | grep -v grep
 pi@raspberrypi ~ $
 ```
 Choose `--with-systemd` or `--with-systemv` on the basis of the outcome.

-Here is an example, suitable for installations such as Ubuntu and Raspbian Wheezy:
+Here is an example, suitable for installations such as Ubuntu 15.10 and Raspbian Jessie that use `systemd`:

-`$ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemv`
+`$ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemd`

 * Omit the `--with-soxr` if the libsoxr library is not available.
-* For installation into a `systemd` system, replace the `--with-systemv` with `--with-systemd`.
+* For installation into a `systemv` system, replace the `--with-systemd` with `--with-systemv`.

 Enter: